curiouschip/learn/content/docs/getting-started/PipTouch/_index.md

 ## Modes

-The capacitive touch panel has 5 selectable modes:
+PipTouch has 5 selectable modes:

   - serial - touches and slider interactions are reported via the serial port
   - numeric - the panel acts as a keyboard with each pad representing a different number (slider is unused in this mode)